williamlamjy/mTracker/docs/UserGuide.md

 ### 2.4.0 Marking a setup as acted upon: `done`

-mTracker provides the ability for you to mark a particular record of an instrument in the watchlist as executed or acted upon.
+Mark a particular record of an instrument in the watchlist as executed or acted upon.

 **Format**